 The program fees for 2015 summer programs are $5,500 per session.
 This cost includes tuition for two courses, course related field trips, full room and board (including homestays with host families), pre-trip preparation materials, airport or bus transfers, medical/emergency insurance, and general program oversight.
 Airfare is not included in any program price.

 The Center for Global Education strives to create for its students an intentionally diverse community of co-learners in which a variety of cultures and backgrounds is represented.
 Students, faculty, and staff help each other form responses to issues of oppression such as racism, sexism, homophobia, economic inequality, xenophobia, and classism in an environment where diversity expands the range of understanding.
 Towards this end, the Center offers scholarships for students who belong to historically disadvantaged groups.

 SUMMER PROGRAM SCHOLARSHIPS

 The Center for Global Education offers a range of scholarships and financial aid to students with demonstrated financial need and whose participation in a semester or summer academic program contributes to a community of co-learners that values a variety of cultures and backgrounds.
-In the year 2012-2013, CGE awarded more than $27,000 in discounts and scholarships.
+In the year 2014-2015, CGE will award more than $19,000 in discounts and scholarships.

 - The Diversity Scholarship is for students who have not traditionally been represented in study abroad, specifically ethnic minority and LGBT students.
 Awards cover up to $1,000 off the cost of a summer academic program.